mikepenz/Android-Iconics/README.md

 *Fonts available as addon:*
 - Meteocons

+__ **NOTE:** UPGRADE FROM < 0.7.5 Remove the `Google Material Design Icons` from your dependencies because it's now default and included within the main Android-Iconics package

 __ **NOTE:** UPGRADE FROM < 0.7.0 You have to rename the imports from com.mikpenz to com.mikepenz (Had a typo in my packagename)

 __ **NOTE:** Upgrade to > 0.6.0 You can now write **"faw-android"** instead of **"icon-faw-android"** in texts!